moja-global/About_moja_global/Contributing/How-To-Manage-Backlog-System.md

 6. Ensure that issues assigned to the contributors are being worked on.

 Maintainers should set up the `watch` capacity for projects that they manage to ensure that they are aware of anything that is occurring in the project.
 It is also recommended that they `star` the relevant repositories of the project while they are working as the maintainer.

+If you have experience and want to help, please send an email to [tsc@moja.global](mailto:tsc@moja.global).